Fujiki relations and fibrations of irreducible symplectic varieties

 \subsection{Outline of the paper}

 We present in \ref{extensionsection}--\ref{hodgetheory} our most important methods to prove our main theorems.
-They are the general extension theorem for differential forms from \cite[Theorem~1.4]{GKKP11}, the existence of terminal models from \cite[Corollary~1.4.3]{BCHM10} and results on the Hodge theory of klt varieties that we explain in detail in \cite{Sch16}.
+They are the general extension theorem for differential forms from \cite[Theorem~1.4]{GKKP11}, the existence of terminal models from \cite[Corollary~1.4.3]{BCHM10} and results on the Hodge theory of klt varieties that we explain in detail in \cite{Sch17b}.
 In particular we will need the Hodge decomposition of $\H^2(X,\,\C)$ and a singular version of the Hodge-Riemann bilinear relations.

-After recapitulating well known properties of symplectic varieties in \ref{propertiessection}, we prove Propositions~\ref{termismatsushita} and \ref{termisprimitive} about the structure of their terminal models.
+After recapitulating well-known properties of symplectic varieties in \ref{propertiessection}, we prove that terminal models of irreducible or primitive symplectic varieties are Namikawa or primitive symplectic, respectively.
 In \ref{lagrangiansection} we prove in Theorem~\ref{lag} that singular fibers of Lagrangian fibrations are automatically also Lagrangian, implying that Lagrangian fibrations are always equidimensional.
 This requires a careful revision of the definitions of Lagrangian subvarieties and a subtle inductive argument.
 Theorem~\ref{lag} will be used to show that the general fiber of a Lagrangian fibration is an Abelian variety, which in fact holds for fibrations of every symplectic variety.
 Here we make use of a recently proven special case of the Lipman-Zariski conjecture, which makes the proof even easier and more geometric than Matsushita's proof of \cite[Corollary~1.4 (2)]{Mat01}.
 We explain in Section~\ref{generalizedform} how the Beauville-Bogomolov form $q_X$ is defined in the singular setting in a way that is most suitable for direct computations in $\H^2(X,\,\C)$.

 In Section~\ref{proofs} we finally prove our main results.
-We deduce the Fujiki relation directly from a terminal model using Proposition~\ref{termismatsushita}, but we need our Hodge theoretic methods to calculate the index of $q_X$ by hand.
+We deduce the Fujiki relation directly from a terminal model, and use our Hodge theoretic methods to calculate the index of $q_X$ by hand similarly like Matsushita.
 Theorem~\ref{mainfujiki} is essential to prove the rest of Theorem~\ref{fibration} in the spirit of Matsushita's proof of \cite[Corollary~1.4]{Mat01}.
-Proving that $B$ is $\Q$-factorial becomes particularly involved, because handling Weil divisors is much harder in the singular case.
+Proving that $B$ is $\Q$-factorial becomes particularly involved because handling Weil divisors is much harder in the singular case.
 The proof of Theorem~\ref{fibration2} uses the branched covering trick and going over to a terminal model, which we have seen to be primitive symplectic again.